 - Yograj Guggulu is warming, digestive, and detoxifying in nature.
-It has anti-inflammatory, Vatahar and pain reliving action.
-It shows beneficial effect in arthritis, gout, degenerative diseases of joints due to excess vata, rheumatoid arthritis, back pain etc.
+It has anti-inflammatory, Vatahar, and pain reliving action.
+It shows a beneficial effect in arthritis, gout, degenerative diseases of joints due to excess vata, rheumatoid arthritis, back pain, etc.

 - Arq-e-Amber is an Unani medicine.
-It is used to strengthen heart, brain, liver and the stomach.
-It improves general, physical and mental well-being.
-It has aphrodisiac action and improves vigour and vitality.
+It is used to strengthen heart, brain, the liver, and the stomach.
+It improves general, physical, and mental well-being.
+It has aphrodisiac action, and improves vigour, and vitality.